Question: How old was John Greenleaf Holman when he served in Brigham Young’s Vanguard Company to Utah in 1847?

 In 1851, John helped to make the McArthur ditch, the first one taken from the American Fork River.
 Then in 1852, he, with George S. Clark and others, laid out and made a ditch from the mouth of American Fork Canyon to Pleasant Grove.

-Sarah Loader, a widow with five children, was married to John G., in 1875, and to them were born four children.
+Sarah Loader, was divorced with five children, when she married John G., in 1875, and to them were born four children.
 Sarah was a sister to Tamar Loader, who married Thomas E. Ricks in 1857.

 This branch of his family moved to Santiquin in 1878.
 Being an expert lumberman, John worked in the local canyon, managing the Johnston Saw Mills.
 While here, one night the camp encountered a terrific forest fire, and but for his cool presence of mind and persistent effort, property and people would have been destroyed.
 He took kerosene and poured it along the foot of the mountain, lit it, and the flames swept upward and met the other fire.
 Thus the camp was saved.